 As shown in Fig. 6, free radicals were produced from 3460.00 G to 3560.00 G at 100 °C. The primary signal was an ESR spectrum with six peaks.
 There were also other ESR spectra with negligible peaks.
 Zhu et al. found that free radicals were produced by the degradation of TMAO in the presence of ferrous iron, causing a series of free radical chain reactions to produce FA and DMA [24].
 Free radical signals were also produced because there were trace iron ions in the squid extract.
 It was verified that the production of FA in squid extract was closely related to free radicals.
-The free radical signal intensity was weak in the treated squid extract with the increase of chlorogenic acid and quercetin-3-D-galactoside concentration.
+The free radical signal intensity was weak in the treated squid extract with the increasing concentrations of chlorogenic acid and quercetin-3-D-galactoside.
 ESR signals in squid extract could be weakened by chlorogenic acid and quercetin-3-D-galactoside.
 The higher the concentration of chlorogenic acid and quercetin-3-D-galactoside, the weaker signals of the free radicals.
-ESR signals decreased by approximately 23.84 % and 78.13 % when the chlorogenic acid content was 0.5 g/L chlorogenic acid and 1 g/L, respectively.
-At the same time, ESR signals decreased by approximately 46.04 % and 88.77 % when the quercetin-3-D-galactoside content was 0.5 g/L chlorogenic acid and 1 g/L, respectively.
-The free signals were weaker in squid extract treated by quercetin-3-D-galactoside than that treated by chlorogenic acid at the same concentration, and this was consistent with the change in FA content.
+ESR signals were decreased by approximately 23.84 % and 78.13 % when the chlorogenic acid content was 0.5 g/L chlorogenic acid and 1 g/L, respectively.
+At the same time, ESR signals were decreased by approximately 46.04 % and 88.77 % when the quercetin-3-D-galactoside content was 0.5 g/L chlorogenic acid and 1 g/L, respectively.
+The free signals were weaker in squid extract treated by quercetin-3-D-galactoside than that treated by chlorogenic acid at the same concentration, which was consistent with the change in FA content.
 Reber, et al. also reported that quercetin-3-glucoside was proved to be effective in the scavenging of free radicals [28].
 Quercetin, a phenolic compound, and its semi-synthetic derivatives have exhibited high anti-oxidative ability [29, 30].
 This result showed that free radical activity could be reduced by the chemical reaction with chlorogenic acid and quercetin-3-D-galactoside, reducing the production of FA and DMA.
 There were only base-line noise peaks in the signals when the concentration of quercetin-3-D-galactoside reached 1 g/L. The results also implied that the conversion of TMAO to TMA, DMA, and FA marked the initial formation of ammonium radicals and then the intermediate was reduced to TMA by ferrous iron or oxidized to DMA and FA by ferric iron [24].
 Chlorogenic acid and quercetin-3-D-galactoside could inhibit the decomposition of TMAO and the production of FA in squid extract because they could react with the free radicals at high temperature.

 3.6 Effect of temperature on the production of free radicals in squid extract